-Working from a home studio, Theresa records with a Neumann TLM-102 microphone, uses PNR for narration contracts at Northern Lake Audio/Pink Flamingo Productions.
-Her DAW for auditions is Audacity.
-She also contracts through Findaway Voices, Audiobooks Unleashed and Audiobook Creation Exchange (ACX).
+Working from a home studio, Theresa records with a Neumann TLM-102 microphone, uses PNR in Studio One and finishes files with RX 10.
 She is a member of the Audio Publishing Association.
-And, has completed Master Classes at Deyan Institute and is on the Deyan Talent Roster.
+She uses narration coach Carol Monda and acting coach Maria McCann.
+She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies.
+And, after taking Master Classes at Deyan Institute, she is also on the Deyan Talent Roster.
 You can find Theresa’s Findaway Voices and ACX demos and APA Audiofile Profile by clicking their buttons.

 Insights from Johnnie Bernhard — Author of Sisters of the Undertow, A Good Girl, and How We Came to Be